 Do you have one or more missing teeth in the same area?
 A dental bridge could be your best option for teeth replacement.
 Dental bridges have a false tooth (or teeth) supported by dental crowns.
 When placed on the natural teeth surrounding the gap, this appliance quite literally “bridges” it.
-The artificial teeth are customized for the proper fit and a natural-looking appearance.
+The artificial teeth are a fixed solution which means they don’t get taken out at night and are designed to function like your natural teeth.
+They are also fully customized for the proper fit and a natural-looking appearance.

 By closing the spaces left by missing teeth, a dental bridge can enhance the strength of your bite, improving both the form and function of your smile.
 A bridge will also reduce the risk of the surrounding teeth shifting out of place.
 Today’s dental bridges look incredibly natural next to your own teeth, so you can feel confident showing off your restored smile!

 If you’re missing some of your teeth, but not all, removable partial dentures may be the solution for you.
 This appliance is custom-made to seamlessly fit your smile by connecting to your remaining teeth for a natural look.
 These dentures are an aesthetically pleasing option that allows the natural gum color to show through, and they won’t require denture adhesive or metal clasps to hold them in place, either.
 Depending on your case, we may recommend having crowns placed first to “anchor” the partial denture.
 This ensures an improved fit for the best results.